Send Feedback

 Scaling up: splaying and partitioning

-While the approach above is fine for small objects, it has an important limitation: it copies the entire file into your RAM (with the exception of homogenous list files).
+While the approach above is fine for small objects, it has an important limitation: it copies the entire file into your RAM (with the exception of homogeneous list files).
 For analysts working with gigabytes or terabytes of data, this isn't feasible.

 To handle massive datasets, tables are divided into partitions, typically by date.